mit212/lab3_2024/README.md

 |:---------------------------------------------------|
 | Show the feedback form completion screen to a TA or LA. |

+## X Optional

+Here are some optional challenges you can try if you finish lab early!
+1. Modify `lab_code/drawing.cpp` to create a fun, unique trajectory.
+2. Modify `test_code/inverse_kinematics_test.cpp` so that the errors are always `0` regardless of elbow-up or elbow-down configuration.
+3. Tune the PID gains of both motors.

 [^1]: Version 1 - 2024: Jinger Chong, Josh Sohn